winglang/ocix/ocix/resources/bucket.md

 inflight get(key: str, opts?: BucketGetOptions): str
 ```

 Retrieve an object from the bucket.
-If the bytes returned are not a valid UTF-8 string, an error is thrown.
+If the bytes returned are not a valid UTF-8 string, throw an exception.

 ###### Parameters <a id="Bucket.get.parameters"></a>